avalokkumar/developer-notes/tricks.md

 > You can adjust the workload by changing the range of the loop in the worker() function.
 You can also modify the program to perform other types of work, such as I/O-bound work, by using different worker functions.

+---
+### Google Chrome Hacks

+* #### Tab Groups:
+If you frequently have many tabs open, the Tab Groups flag can be a lifesaver.
+Enabling this flag allows you to organize your tabs into groups, which can be collapsed and expanded as needed.
+To enable this flag, go to `"chrome://flags/#tab-groups"` and select "Enabled" from the dropdown menu.

+* #### Scrollable Tab Strip:
+By default, Chrome's tab strip only shows a limited number of tabs, and you have to click on the arrow buttons to see more.
+However, the Scrollable Tab Strip flag allows you to scroll through all your tabs with a mouse wheel or trackpad gesture.
+To enable this flag, go to `"chrome://flags/#scrollable-tabstrip"` and select "Enabled" from the dropdown menu.

+* #### Reader Mode:
+If you often find yourself reading articles on the web, the Reader Mode flag can make the experience much more pleasant.
+Enabling this flag removes ads and other distractions, and presents the article in a clean, easy-to-read format.
+To enable this flag, go to `"chrome://flags/#enable-reader-mode"` and select "Enabled" from the dropdown menu.

+* #### Smooth Scrolling:
+If you find Chrome's scrolling to be too jarring, the Smooth Scrolling flag can make it more fluid.
+Enabling this flag applies a smooth animation when you scroll, which can be easier on the eyes.
+To enable this flag, go to `"chrome://flags/#smooth-scrolling"` and select `"Enabled"` from the dropdown menu.

+* #### Experimental QUIC protocol:
+QUIC (Quick UDP Internet Connections) is a protocol that can improve website loading times and make connections more secure.
+Enabling this flag allows Chrome to use the experimental QUIC protocol instead of the traditional TCP protocol.
+To enable this flag, go to `"chrome://flags/#enable-quic"` and select `"Enabled"` from the dropdown menu.